-Text: Types of Philosophy, Hocking.
+Text: Major, An Introduction to Philosophy.
 Instructor: Soares.

 Pl.
 4. ETHICS.
-9 units (3-0-6); third term.
+9 units (3-0-6); first and third terms.

 The fundamental ethical concepts and theories that have emerged in the process of human thought.
 The major social problems of modern life.